FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/solidity_application.md

 - account: Primary Key, Asset Account(string type)
 - asset_value: Amount of assets(uint256 type)

-where account is the primary key, which is the field that needs to be passed in when operating the 't _ asset' table, and the blockchain queries the matching records in the table based on the primary key field.。't _ asset 'means for example the following:
+where account is the primary key, which is the field that needs to be passed in when operating the 't _ asset' table, and the blockchain queries the matching records in the table based on the primary key field。't _ asset 'means for example the following:

 | account | asset_value |
 |---------|-------------|